tomordonez/azureblog/posts/azure-vm-agent-status-is-not-ready.md

 Under `Operation failure diagnostic`, click `Rerun diagnostics`.
 Same message.

+## Restart the VM

+If nothing changes.
+Try restarting the VM.

 ## Refresh the VM

 Magically the `Agent status` changed to `Ready`.
 Tried again to connect with client using RDP and it connected to the VM.